tspannhw/bigdata-essentials/crunch-quickstart/README.md

 * DAG of program flow.
 * Supports lazy execution.
 * Supports memory mode, MR mode & Spark mode.
+* A pipeline object is used to populate crunch collections & write to disk.
+* There are 3 pipeline impl as shown below.

 Examples:
 MRPipeline: Used for running MR jobs.